xpqz/dyalog-sqlite3/README.md

 ## NOTE: THIS IS C!

-This tracks the underlying C-APL closely.
-The values returned by, for example, `prepare_v2` are essentially C-pointers.
-No attempts have been made to protect the APL-user from the sharp edges this entails: you need to free up resources you're done with (with `finalize` and `close`).
+This tracks the underlying API closely.
+The values returned by, for example, `prepare_v2` are essentially C pointers.
+No attempts have been made to protect the APL user from the sharp edges this entails: you need to free up resources you're done with (with `finalize` and `close`).
 If you free a resource that's already been freed, Bad Things may happen.